 Frequently asked questions

 The foam in your dish soap, your shampoo, and your toothpaste is doing what it was designed to do — and not much else.
 SLS strips oil from surfaces.
 When that surface is your oral mucosa, some people pay for it in canker sores.
-When it is your hands at a sink for twenty seconds, nobody does.
+When it is your hands at a sink for twenty seconds, most people don't.
+When those same hands are at a salon basin for eight hours a day, the cytokine work catches up.

 The evidence here is unusually clear for a chemical that generates so much anxiety online.
 SLS is an irritant, not a toxicant.
-If it is irritating you — mouth ulcers, dry scalp, reactive skin — the fix is a toothpaste swap, not a lifestyle overhaul.
+If it is irritating you — mouth ulcers, dry scalp, reactive skin, occupational hand eczema — the fix is a formulation swap, not a lifestyle overhaul.
 If it is not, the ingredient list on your shampoo has more interesting reading further down.
 Start with the word 'fragrance.'

 References